growerp/growerp/packages/growerp_marketing/README.md

-A CRM plugin for the GrowERP system.
+A Marketing plugin for the GrowERP system.